 Who We Are

-Keren Shemesh, founded in 2005, is a not-for-profit organization that mentors young entrepreneurs (aged 20-35) from Israel’s social and geographic periphery.
+Keren Shemesh, founded in 2005, is a not-for-profit organization that mentors entrepreneurs from Israel’s social and geographic periphery.

 Keren Shemesh focuses on each and every entrepreneur – We provide a holistic approach to developing his or her business and making it profitable that best utilizes his or her unique personal, cultural and environmental strengths.